|

 culture is verging on the conclusion that smart

-people count as girls
+people count

 intellectualism routinely dispensed with on FOX News via the